fluidblue/passdeposit/docs/Docker.md

 # PassDeposit Docker Installation

-Please read carefully through both this document and the [general installation guide](Install.md).
+In this document, an installation using Docker is presented.

 ## Installation